 - March 2019 APTA Legislative Conference and related class workshop sessions.

-2014 APTA Annual Meeting & EXPO to deliver class team leadership project presentations at committee meetings, conference sessions, and during the class graduation program.
+- 2019 APTA Annual Meeting to deliver class team executive leadership project presentations at committee meetings, conference sessions, and during the class graduation program.

-New this year: One of the goals of Leadership APTA is to develop future leaders of APTA.
-The Leadership APTA program now requires that each sponsoring organization actively supports at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces or special projects.
+Additional Benefits: One of the goals of Leadership APTA is to develop future leaders of APTA.
+The Leadership APTA program requires that each sponsoring organization actively supports at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces or special projects.

-NOTE: If you are selected to participate in Leadership APTA, and you change jobs during the course of the program year, your new employer must be an APTA member and must write a letter of support to APTA for your continued participation in the program.
-You will be responsible for resolving the tuition fee payment between your new and former employer surrounding your program tuition payment.
+IMPORTANT NOTE: If you are selected to participate in the Leadership APTA program and you change jobs during the course of the program year, your new employer must be an APTA member and must write a letter of support to APTA for your continued participation in the program.
+You will be responsible for resolving any questions between your new and former employer surrounding your program tuition payment.